 Dr. Friedson was public educator and lobbyist with the American Civil Liberties Union (ACLU) Legislative Headquarters on Capitol Hill.
 As investigator with the District of Columbia Public Defender Service, Friedson trained in the Georgetown University Law Center Trial Practice and Procedure Clinic and he was civil law case manager with a federal and multi-state civil litigator.

 Reid Friedson earned his Doctor of Philosophy (Ph.D) in Comparative Religion and Master of Metaphysical Sciences (MMsc) degrees at the University of Sedona.
-Dr. Friedson’s specialty is holistic counseling.
+Dr. Friedson’s specialty is the history, theory, and practice of holistic counseling.
+Dr. Friedson is a partner with the Shift Network, a global Internet-based transformational education company focusing on spiritual growth and holistic health.

 Friedson holds a Master of Arts (M.A.) degree in History from George Mason University where he was a James Madison Memorial Foundation Constitutional History Teaching Fellow.
 Dr. Friedson’s commentary has appeared in The Nation and the multi-media documentary The Divine Plan (2009).
 For his civil rights work, Dr. Friedson’s name appears on the Rev. Dr. Martin Luther King, Jr. National Memorial and the Southern Poverty Law Center Wall of Tolerance.